 Stock Exchange Release

-Espoo, Finland - Nokia announced today that Nokia Board of Directors has resolved to convene the Annual General Meeting on April 23, 2009 and that the Board and its Committees will submit the below proposals to the Annual General Meeting.
+Espoo, Finland - Nokia announced today that its Board of Directors has resolved to convene the Annual General Meeting on May 6, 2010 and that the Board and its Committees will submit the below proposals to the Annual General Meeting.

 - Proposal to pay a dividend of EUR 0.40 per share